9 Top Access Control Companies for Businesses

 Brivo is a major player in the cloud-based access control world.
 Their entire platform, the Brivo Security Suite, is built around the idea of managing your building’s entry points from anywhere with an internet connection.
 This is a fantastic option for business owners who are always on the go or manage multiple properties.
 By consolidating different tools into one user-friendly platform, they make it simpler to handle day-to-day operations.
 If you’re looking for a modern, flexible system that gets rid of the need for on-site servers and allows for easy remote management, Brivo’s cloud solution is definitely one to consider.

-Honeywell: Integrated Systems for Large Businesses
+Honeywell: A Unified Approach for Large Businesses

 Honeywell is a household name for a reason.
 They are known for building robust, reliable systems that are particularly well-suited for large businesses and enterprises, especially those with multiple locations.
 Their strength lies in integration.
 Honeywell’s access control systems are designed to work seamlessly with their other security products, creating a powerful, unified environment.
 They also offer a wide range of entry methods, from traditional key cards to modern mobile credentials and biometrics like fingerprints.
 For a large-scale organization that needs a comprehensive and scalable solution from a reputable brand, Honeywell is a strong contender.

-Kisi: Access Control from Your Smartphone
+Kisi: Your Smartphone is the Key

 If you’re looking for a system that feels modern, intuitive, and mobile-first, Kisi is worth a look.
 Their entire approach is centered around using smartphones as digital keys, which offers incredible convenience for both employees and administrators.
 Their app is known for being clean and user-friendly, allowing you to grant or revoke access, track entries, and manage permissions with just a few taps.
 Kisi also integrates with a variety of popular office tools, making it a great fit for tech-forward companies that want their building access to work as smoothly as their other software.